-Synopsis: CBGB follows the story of Hilly Kristal’s New York club from its concept as a venue for Country, Bluegrass and Blues (CBGB) to what it ultimately became: the birthplace of underground rock ‘n roll and punk.
-When Kristal had difficulty booking country bands in his club on the Bowery he opened his doors to other kinds of rock music.
-Kristal had one demand of the acts he booked; they could only play original music.
+Synopsis: CBGB follows the story of Hilly Kristal’s New York club from its concept as a venue for Country, Bluegrass, and Blues (CBGB) to what it ultimately became: the birthplace of underground rock ‘n roll and punk.
+When Kristal had difficulty booking country bands in his club on the Bowery, he opened his doors to other kinds of rock music.
+Kristal had one demand for the acts he booked; they could only play original music.
 No top 40′s, no covers.
 It was the credo he lived by, support the artist at whatever the cost.
-Hilly Kristal ironically became known as the godfather of punk giving a chance to such bands as Blondie, Television, Ramones, Talking Heads, Dead Boys and The Police.
+Hilly Kristal ironically became known as the godfather of punk, giving a chance to such bands as Blondie, Television, Ramones, Talking Heads, Dead Boys, and The Police.

 For more information please visit any of the information sources below: